MiladMokhtaridoost/Signature/Pipeline/LWLR/README.md

 # Requirments
 ### Runs on the Slurm Linux system (modify to your High Performance Computing system's guidelines)

-   - For trans analysis of 3 cells: ~16Gb memory, ~12hr runtime
+   - For trans analysis of 3 datasets: ~16Gb memory, ~12hr runtime
-   - For cis analysis of 3 cells: ~100Gb, ~3 days runtime
+   - For cis analysis of 3 datasets: ~100Gb, ~3 days runtime

 ### Modules